 - a.
-Because of the interdisciplinary character of Honours+, the main role of the Supervisor is to monitor an equal input from, and interaction between, the various disciplines and guarantee sufficient challenge and academic depth. - b.
-The Supervisor does not necessarily have a knowledge to a detailed level in all disciplines, but needs to stimulate the students themselves to create links between the various disciplines in the team. - c.
+We ask the Supervisor to be mindful of the fact that H+ students come from a variety of bachelor programmes at UM and may have different levels of experience with conducting and writing about research, especially in an interdisciplinary context.
+For many of them, this is their first time engaging in this type of academic work.
+Therefore, the Supervisor plays a crucial role in steering and guiding the group, creating a safe and supportive learning environment, and being attentive to team dynamics and the students' growth throughout the process. - b.
+Because of the interdisciplinary character of Honours+, the main role of the Supervisor is to monitor an equal input from, and interaction between, the various disciplines and guarantee sufficient challenge and academic depth. - c.
+The Supervisor does not necessarily have a knowledge to a detailed level in all disciplines, but needs to stimulate the students themselves to create links between the various disciplines in the team. - d.
 The Supervisor is not a sole source of required knowledge, but a broker of knowledge throughout the execution of the challenge.
-Your students do require your help in finding their way around this Challenge. - d.
+Your students do require your help in finding their way around this Challenge. - e.
 You are a sparring partner at times, helping students to organize their thoughts and come up with new perspectives.
-By brainstorming and focusing their attention on specific targeted questions, a Supervisor helps students think of ways or solutions they did not previously consider. - e.
+By brainstorming and focusing their attention on specific targeted questions, a Supervisor helps students think of ways or solutions they did not previously consider. - f.
 Furthermore, throughout Honours+, the Supervisor will support the team in planning, developing, and completing the challenge.
 The Supervisor does not take over the role of the team leader.
 The students will be instructed to appoint a team leader in their team.
-However, the Supervisor is asked to intervene when the team does not display enough initiative and they stimulate the students to act pro-actively. - f.
-The Supervisor takes the role of steering and guiding the group, provides for a safe learning environment, and is sensitive towards team dynamics. - g.
-The Supervisor also initiates and chairs the team's kick-off meeting, midterm feedback session and final closing meeting. - h.
-The Supervisor is in close contact with the Honours+ Central Management Team, in order to assure monitoring of the overall programme process and team development.
+However, the Supervisor is asked to intervene when the team does not display enough initiative and they stimulate the students to act pro-actively.

-i.
+- g.
+The Supervisor also initiates and chairs the team's kick-off meeting, midterm Challenge Review meeting and a final closing meeting. - h.
+The Supervisor is in close contact with the Honours+ Central Management Team, in order to assure monitoring of the overall programme process and team development. - i.
 The Supervisor is also responsible for assessing the team challenge and as such, the team's performance (see also section on "Assessment").
 The final report will be assessed on relevance, creativity, logic, added value or novelty of insight and suggestions, applicability and communication.
 Students will be assessed by the Supervisor both on their team performance and their individual performance and input, to avoid freeloading within the teams as much as possible.